int-brain-lab/iblrig/README.md

 More on semantic versioning: https://semver.org/

-If a branch exists, with version number hyphen "patch" e.g. 1.0.0-patch , this means that version 1.0.0 is receiving bugfixes for the time being and while no new functionality will be added, it will recieve bug fixes and the patch version number might change.
+If a branch exists, with version number hyphen "patch" e.g. 1.0.0-patch , this means that version 1.0.0 is supported for the time being.
+While no new functionality will be added, it will recieve bug fixes and the patch version number might change.

 ## Dependencies